R-aMcC/R-aMcC/README.md

 -> Currently studying to get my highschool diploma, and and IB Certificate in math

--> Hope to start at Carleton University in the Engineering department in the fall of 2025
+-> Enrolled for software engineering at Carleton University starting in fall of 2025

 -> Want to contact me ?
 I am mostly available on discord (wyannnnn)